 - dark-green leafy vegetables, such as watercress, spinach and curly kale

 - iron-fortified bread

-But there are also foods which make it harder for your body to absorb iron:
+There are also foods which make it harder for your body to absorb iron.
+These may include:

 - tea and coffee